In the white lesions treatment in the anterior teeth we should try to use a strategy that preserves the maximum healthy enamel and dentin.

 Detail of the tooth surface immediately after removing the rubber dam.

-After hydrated.
+After hydration.
 We can observe the natural aesthetic appearance.

 Details of the composite resin texture details and integration with the surrounding enamel.